kadena-io/pact/docs/en/pact-reference.md

 ### Guard types
-Guards come in five flavors: keyset, keyset reference, pact, and user guards.
+Guards come in five flavors: keyset, keyset reference, module, pact, and user guards.

 #### Keyset guards.
 These are the classic pact keysets.
 Using the `keyset` type is the one instance where you can restrict a